 Colorado College’s history is one full of proud tradition and progressive culture.
 The conventions upon which the school was based continue to live through the current students, faculty, and staff.
-Established in 1874, two years before Colorado became a state, Colorado College’s history is a long and proud one as a coeducational institution.
+Established in 1874, two years before Colorado became a state, Colorado College’s history is long and proud as a coeducational Institution.
 In the early years, before there existed so much as a permanent building, Colorado College gathered a small faculty whose roots ran to New England scholarship.
-Today’s faculty, although more diverse philosophically, still balances teaching and scholarship as the college’s traditional strength.
+Although more diverse philosophically, today’s faculty still balances teaching and scholarship as the college’s traditional strength.

 In 1871, General William Jackson Palmer, founder of the Denver and Rio Grande Railroad, laid out the city of Colorado Springs along his new line from Denver.
 Envisioning a model city, he reserved land and contributed funds for a college, which was to open on May 6, 1874.

 The college’s first building, Cutler Hall, opened in 1880; the first bachelor’s degrees were conferred in 1882.
 Under President William F. Slocum, who served from 1888 to 1917, the campus took the shape it held until the 1950s.
-During this time, the college significantly expanded, improved the library’s holdings, and attracted leading scholars in a number of fields.
+The college significantly expanded, improved the library’s holdings, and attracted leading scholars in several fields.
 Phi Beta Kappa was chartered in 1904.

 The Colorado College campus has undergone significant changes over recent years, with the construction of the Western Ridge Housing Complex, the completion of the Russell T. Tutt Science Center, and the revitalization of the east campus, now home to several “theme” houses.